 Program Overview and Goals

-The MS degree in marital and family therapy is designed to give students an excellent academic and clinical background, accredited by the Commission on Accreditation of Marriage and Family Therapy Education (COAMFTE) and approved by the California Board of Behavioral Sciences, which prepares students for a professional practice for working with individuals, couples, and families in a variety of settings.
+The MS degree in marital and family therapy is designed to give students an excellent academic and clinical background, accredited by the Commission on Accreditation of Marriage and Family Therapy Education (COAMFTE) and approved by the California Board of Behavioral Sciences, which prepares students for professional practice working with individuals, couples, and families in a variety of settings.
 These include, but are not limited to, medical, legal, educational, community mental health, managed care, church settings and private practice.

 The Medical Family Therapy Specialization is designed for individuals with an interest in working with patients and families living with an illness, injury, or disability.
 Courses include relevant family systems-informed theories and models, assessment and intervention skills, emphasis on diversity and social contexts, and collaborating with medical professionals, and unique self-of-therapist considerations.
 The specialization in medical family therapy prepares students to work as a member of the healthcare team in addressing the biopsychosocial-spiritual needs of patients and families.
 Individuals trained can work in medical settings, private practice, schools, community settings, mental health facilities, etc.